-A. DISCUSSION: For the most part, projects that involve dredging and construction require a comprehensive design and review process that can occur years before actual site operations commence.
-In order to identify and minimize navigational safety and coordinate vessel movement issues well ahead of time, the Operations/Navigation Safety Subcommittee will keep apprised of these types of projects (for up to three years).
+A. DISCUSSION: Projects that involve dredging and construction require a comprehensive design and review process that can occur years before actual site operations commence.
+To identify and minimize navigational safety and coordinate vessel movement issues well ahead of time, the Operations/Navigation Safety Subcommittee will keep apprised of these projects (for up to three years).

-The Subcommittee will facilitate the timely assessment of navigational safety concerns during the concept stages so that appropriate modification, if any, can be made.
-Additionally, the Subcommittee will work with the Coast Guard to ensure navigational risks are appropriately addressed through project modification and/or operational mitigation measures.
+The Subcommittee will facilitate the timely assessment of navigational safety concerns during the concept stages so that appropriate modifications if any, can be made.
+Additionally, the Subcommittee will work with the USCG to ensure navigational risks are appropriately addressed through project modification or operational mitigation measures.
 The Subcommittee will review all projects for impacts to navigational safety and will:

 - 1. Collect more information if necessary

 - 2. Brief the full committee on "impacting" projects

-- 3. Recommend follow-up action such as:
+- 3. Recommend follow-up actions such as:

 - a.
 Further subcommittee review

 - b.
-Postpone action to a later date (wait until project concept solidifies).
+Postpone action to a later date (wait until the project concept solidifies).